 Avoid micro level supervision

-Studies are really very important for the exams but they aren’t more important than your child’s well-being.
-You can help them in making timetables and schedules but you need not remind them every minute that they need to study.
+Don’t be cringy.
+Yes studies are really very important for the exams but they aren’t more important than your child’s well being.
+You can help them in making time tables and schedules but you need not to remind them every minute that they need to study.
 They need their own space.
 They know they are having exams they will study help them but don’t keep a sharp eye on them.
 Show them trust that they will study without your supervision.

 Be attentive and flexible in terms of routine